rikard-helgegren/leverage_analysis_tool/README.md

 ### How to run

-Run the application by executnig leverage_analysis_tool.py
+Run the application by executing leverage_analysis_tool.py

 ```
 python3 leverage_analysis_tool.py